-We want all school children in Durham to get the most out of their education, and attending school regularly is an important part of your child's education.
+We want all school children in County Durham to get the most out of their education, and attending school regularly is an important part of your child's education.
 We are here to support you if your child has any problems attending school.

 Having a good education will help to give your child the best possible start in life.
 Most children are normally educated at school and regular attendance is vitally important.
 Poor school attendance damages educational achievement and the future progress of young people.
 Promoting and supporting good attendance at school is essential to learning and attainment.

 You cannot take your child out of school during term-time unless there are exceptional circumstances.
 See our Can I take my child on holiday during term-time? page.